PERFECTLY IMPERFECT PERFECTIONIST

 It’s that cringe feeling of knowing that you allowed an issue to take that much control of you.
 It’s knowing that you lost sight of who you were and more importantly, “Who’s” you were.

 I recall a time in my own life when my anger affected my preaching and even my parenting.
-I was distant, short, irritable, and unfortunately mean.
-In the aftermath, I have to admit that I honestly feel a great deal of shame for this season.
+I was distant, short, irritable, and, unfortunately, mean.
+In the aftermath, I have to admit that I feel great shame for this season.
 Granted, I’m not there much; however, you don’t have to be there much to know what I mean.

-Hate it or love it, being human means that in my anger, I am far more prone to doing wrong than I am right.
-Therefore, I think the thing that we really need more than anything is a strategy for dealing with anger.
-In other words, how can I become more intentional about dealing with my passion, before allowing my anger to deal with me?
+Hate it or love it, being human means that in my anger, I am far more prone to doing wrong than right.
+So, therefore, I think the thing that we need more than anything is a strategy for dealing with anger.
+In other words, how can I become more intentional about dealing with my passion before allowing my anger to deal with me?

-Well, today I’d like to share 3 angles for approaching anger!
+Today, I’d like to share three angles for approaching anger!

 • Don’t do anything IMMEDIATELY: In other words, when you find yourself in the initial thick of anger, your only job at this point should be to keep your peace.
 And trust me, that’s a job in and of itself.
 This is when you’ll deal with feeling like you’re weak for not seeking vengeance.
-You’ll ruminate on what you should have done or said to get even.
-You’ll go through a lot of things internally; however, you’ll avoid the repercussions of things done externally.
-The Bible says in Proverbs 12:16 that, “A fool is quick-tempered, but a wise person stays calm when insulted.”(NLT) I’d go further, but I think you get it.
+You’ll question what you should have done or said to get even.
+You’ll go through many things internally but avoid the repercussions of things done externally.
+The Bible says in Proverbs 12:16, “A fool is quick-tempered, but a wise person stays calm when insulted.”(NLT) I’d go further, but I think you get it.

-• Remember your life is not your own: I recall a friend of mine allowing me to house sit for her.
+• Remember, your life is not your own: I recall a friend allowing me to house-sit for her.
 I remember the tedious manner in which I dealt with everything.
 I put coasters down.
-I was very particular with cleaning, and under NO circumstances would I allow anyone into the house that she didn’t approve of.
+I was very particular with cleaning, and I would not allow anyone into the house she disapproved of.
 Why?
 Because that wasn’t my house.
-You see, we become (or at least we should) extra careful when dealing with things that belong to other people, especially people we care about.
-I know that I drive rental cars different than I drive my own car, and I very much know the reason why.
+You see, we become (or at least we should) extra careful when dealing with things that belong to others, especially those we care about.
+I know that I drive rental cars differently than I drive my car, and I very much see the reason why.
 Family, allow this to be your thought concerning your life in your next moment of anger.
-As a believer, I understand that my life is not my own; therefore, I should strive to live like it.
+As a believer, I understand that my life is not mine; therefore, I should strive to live like it.

-So, what did you think?
+So, what do you think?
 Was this helpful?
 What did I miss?
 How are you struggling with anger?
-Do you disagree with any of the aforementioned points?
+Do you disagree with any of the points above?
 Which point registered with you the most?
 Let me know in the comments below.
-Subscribe to the blog and as always, thanks for your support.
+Subscribe to the blog, and as always, thanks for your support.

 Kevin D. Jones, Sr.